Frequently Asked Questions.

 Osteopathy is covered under the Extras’ option of private health insurance policies.
 We recommend contacting your insurer to make sure you are covered for osteopathy.
 We do have HICAPS so you may claim your refund immediately – your insurer can advise on refund amounts.

 Yes, you can claim your private health insurance rebate immediately using HICAPS.
-Gap payments can be made through cash, EFTPOS, cheque or credit card (Mastercard and VISA).
+Gap payments can be made through cash, EFTPOS, cheque or credit card (MasterCard and VISA).

-Osteopaths are registered with Workcover and will treat Workers Compensation Referrals.
+Osteopaths are registered with WorkCover and will treat Workers Compensation Referrals.
 Please advise when booking the appointment and make sure you bring in your case number and details of the incident/injury.
 We do not bill third parties, except for DVA, so you will be required to pay the clinic consultation fees on the day of consultation.
 You will be issued with a receipt so you can claim your rebate from the appropriate third party.
-DVA patients are also accepted by the at South Yarra Osteopathic Clinic without a referral.
+DVA patients are also accepted by the South Yarra Osteopathic Clinic without a referral.

 No, you do not need a referral.